hasan-almujtaba/rapid-next/README.md

 ✨ Rapid Next ✨
 =======================

 This is a simple starter boilerplate that provides a solid foundation for your next project.
-It incorporates the following features and libraries to help you build modern and efficient web applications.
+It incorporates the following features and libraries to help you build modern and efficient web applications. lol

 Features
 --------